 BIO FOR VICTOR DANIELS

 For most of my adult lifetime I worked as a professor of psychology at Sonoma State University in Northern California.
-After my Ph.D. fr0m UCLA I did a year as a postdoctoral research fellow in Santa Monica and then served in the Peace Corps in Chile.
-At Sonoma, State, besides teaching I was chair of the psychology department for a time, I became well educated in humanistic and existential psychology and trained extensively in Gestalt therapy.
-Most of my recent writing in the profession is on Gestalt therapy, and I help put together national and international Gestalt therapy conferences.
+After my Ph.D. from UCLA I did a year as a postdoctoral research fellow in Santa Monica and then served in the Peace Corps in Chile.
+At Sonoma, State, besides teaching I was chair of the psychology department for a time.
+I became well educated in humanistic and existential psychology and trained extensively in Gestalt therapy.
+Most of my recent writing in the profession is on Gestalt therapy, and I help put together national and international Gestalt therapy conferences and do training workshops.

 Seeing and hearing what has been going on in our culture pushed me into political interests.
 Early on I became interested in meditation, studied with both Buddhist and Yogic masters, and included such courses as the psychology of India, Asian psychology, psychology of meditation, and transpersonal psychology in my teaching.
 I acknowledge the contributions of every great prophet and saint, spiritual master, and teacher from all religious traditions, including Native American medicine teachers.